-In addition to your annual flu vaccine, you may need vaccinations for:
+In addition to the COVID-19 vaccine and the annual flu vaccine, you may need vaccinations for:

 - tetanus, diphtheria, pertussis,